sujanghimire22/SparkMinds-Tech-Bulk-SMS/README.md

 - Marketing Campaigns
 - Reminders & Promotions

 ### API SMS ###

-APIâ€™s give our customers the capacity to integrate SMS into all facets of their business â€“ applications, websites, intranets, CRMâ€™s, ERPâ€™s and other corporate software â€“ providing a real-time messaging capability in existing corporate applications.
+API's give our customers the capacity to integrate SMS into all facets of their business applications, websites, intranets, CRM's, ERP's and other corporate software  providing a real-time messaging capability in existing corporate applications.

 * Url: https://sms.sparkminds.com.np/sms/v3/send
 * Parameter: auth_token,to,text